AWegnerGitHub/awegnergithub.github.io-content/2018_07_13_deploy_slack_app_to_google_cloud.md

 Starting the worker thread is done in `start_command_worker` and the next three lines.
 This will fire up a thread that listens forever.
 It will not take place on the main thread, which allows Flask to respond immediately and then perform work in the background.
 Remember, this is a small application and will work for the scale me and my team will be using this on.
 This is most certainly not designed for a huge number of users constantly using it.

 Now it's time to get to the real work. `hello_world` and `command_hello_world`.
 If you've used Flask before, you can see that `command_hello_world` will be the function associated with a user hitting `http:\\server.tld\hello-world` with a `POST` request.
-Slack only sends `POST` requests, so I care about `GET` methods.
+Slack only sends `POST` requests, so I don't care about `GET` methods.
 In `command_hello_world`, we send a call to the command worker thread, telling it to call `hello_world` and then pass the `response_url` as a parameter.
 The function immediately returns a response to Slack telling the user to wait.

 In `hello_world`, the function sleeps for a few seconds before sending a response back to the passed `response_url`.
 This `sleep` is to emulate "real work" being done.
 In my case, it's five seconds of queries to JIRA to gather and format all of the data I want to return.